ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/VehicleAttitudeTargetSlew.rst

 VehicleAttitudeTargetSlew
 =========================

-.. py:class:: VehicleAttitudeTargetSlew
+.. py:class:: ansys.stk.core.stkobjects.VehicleAttitudeTargetSlew

-   Bases: py:obj:`~IVehicleAttitudeTargetSlew`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.IVehicleAttitudeTargetSlew`

    Define the time required for a vehicle to move from its basic attitude to its target pointing attitude, and to change from the target pointing attitude back to the basic attitude.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: VehicleAttitudeTargetSlew

 Overview
 --------